reframejs/reframe/docs/overview.template.md

 In short, React may very well become the de-facto view library when creating any application that involves a UI.

-Let's imagine a dev team that needs to implement a web app where no page is interactive.
+Let's imagine a software engineering team that wants to implement a web app where no page is interactive.
-In other words the DOM is never manipulated.
+In other words the DOM is never manipulated -- the web app is DOM-static.
-(We call a web app or a page *DOM-static* when the DOM is not manipulated and we call it *DOM-dynamic* otherwise.)
+What platform should the team use?
+It would seem natural to choose a DOM-static platform such

 Would be want to use JavaScript & React to create such DOM-static web app?
 Maybe not, as React is a tool for creating interactive views.
 Instead we could use Ruby on Rails, Django, or Go.
 If the company only and will only will always have projects DOM-static web apps,